Neuronal Tumors

 SPECIALIST.
 NEUROSURGERY DEPARTMENT

-What is a neuronal tumor?
+What is a neuronal tumour?

-Two groups are differentiated, depending on whether the neuronal component is unique (gangliocytoma and dysplastic cerebellar ganglion) or predominant, also presenting an astrocytic tumor population (central neurocytoma and cerebellar liponeurocytoma).
+Neuronal tumours are made up of tumour cells of neuronal origin.
+Two groups are differentiated, depending on whether the neuronal component is unique (gangliocytoma and cerebellar dysplastic gangliocytoma) or predominant, also presenting an astrocytic tumour population (central neurocytoma and cerebellar liponeurocytoma).

 A PERSONALIZED MEDICINE